nasa-jpl/ION-DTN/gh-pages/docs/Known-Issues.md

 ## Bundle Protocol

+### Routing

+ION handles routing based on the following general hierarchy:

+1. Routing Override in the `ipnrc`
+2. Rerouting toward `gateway` instead of `destination`
+3. Routing using CGR - for either `gateway` or `destination`
+4. Routing to a neighbor if that neighbor happen to be either the `gateway` or `destination`
+5. Routing to an `exit` node
+6. Place bundle in `limbo` state awaiting either TTL expiration or rerouting

 ### CRC

 * ION implementation currently default will apply CRC16 to Primary Block but not the Payload Block.
 To apply CRC to the Payload Block, a compiler flag needs to be set when building ION.
 There are currently no mechanism to dynamically turn on/turn off CRC without recompiling ION.